gsoft-inc/wl-squide/docs/reference/rsbuild/defineDevHostConfig.md

 Creates a webpack [configuration object](https://webpack.js.org/concepts/configuration/) that is adapted for a Squide host application in **development** mode.

 !!!warning
-If your application _**does not**_ not include any remote modules, use the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/rsbuild/configure-dev/) function instead of `defineDevHostConfig`.
+If the application _**does not**_ not include any remote modules, use the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/rsbuild/configure-dev/) function instead of `defineDevHostConfig`.
 !!!

 !!!info